Pyzeur-ColonyLab/music-to-midi-api/README.md

 ## Deployment

-### Production Instance Deployment
+### Manual Deployment to Server Instance

-Complete guide for deploying to a cloud instance (AWS, GCP, DigitalOcean, Infomaniak, etc.)
+Complete guide for deploying to a server instance (Infomaniak, DigitalOcean, etc.)

 #### Prerequisites